dafny-lang/dafny/docs/DafnyRef/Types.md

 Traits `object?` and  `object` contain no members.

-The dynamic allocation of objects is done using `new C ...`, where `C` is the name of a class.
+The dynamic allocation of objects is done using `new C`..., where `C` is the name of a class.
  The name `C` is not allowed to be a trait, except that it is allowed to be `object`.